Sriram-1704/Traffic-Surveillance/README.md

-🚦 Traffic Surveillance and Detection System
+ Real-Time Traffic Surveillance And Detection Using Deep Learning

 This project focuses on real-time traffic surveillance using deep learning and computer vision.
 It detects vehicles, monitors helmet violations, and analyzes traffic congestion to enhance road safety and traffic efficiency.